 Project Flame is calling for aspiring or practicing social innovators, entrepreneurs and students to share and improve their ideas and potential impact by joining our International Symposium in Discovery and Idea Incubation for Realizable and Scalable Social Impact.

-Highlights of the Symposium include:
+Other highlights of the Symposium include:

 A panel of internationally renowned social innovators and mentors from the UK, Australia, Indonesia, Malaysia, the Philippines, Singapore, Taiwan and Hong Kong sharing their insights and providing you with support in achieving your goals.